Ben435/learning-hotwire/README.md

 * It crosses off an awful lot of the "cons" to server rendered templates
 * The backend BFF is required for SSR for a SPA _anyway_, so its approximately as complex
 * Its _way_ easier to manage than a SPA
+    * No render cycles
+    * Less state === better state
+    * If its static content, its literally just HTML and CSS

+Primary concern is around overuse of Stimulus or Turbo-streams.

+* Stimulus seems fine, as long as it only manipulates what its intended to manipulate (eg: DOM attributes and values, don't add or remove entire elements).
+* Turbo-streams scares me.
+Editing the DOM from the backend seems like an easy way to get edge case bugs, especially if the

-May add to an SSG or similar, as I think it'll be very valuable there.
+May add to an SSG or similar, as I think it'll be very effective there.

 Use the SSG as a content-manager, and then this to provide the smart stuff and widgets it may need.